UMWEDU/umw-admissions-sync/_pages/visit.md

 There are so many ways to get to know us.
 Learn more and register for:
 <ul>
-	<li><a href="https://umw.askadmissions.net/Portal/EI/Search">Information sessions & tours</a>: Learn about UMW and take a student-led tour.
+	<li><a href="https://umw.askadmissions.net/Portal/EI/Search">Tours & information sessions</a>: Learn about UMW and take a student-led tour.
 Separate sessions are offered for high school students, transfer students, and those interested in our graduate courses.</li>
 	<li><a href="/admissions/visit/open-houses/">Open houses</a>: Seeing is believing!
 Get a glimpse of UMW academics, athletics, and student life.
 See classrooms, residence halls, and other key campus spots.</li>
 	<li><a href="/admissions/visit/shadow-a-student/">Shadow a student</a>: Get up close and personal.
 Pick your visit based on your academic interests and follow a student through a typical day on campus.</li>
 	<li><a href="https://umw.askadmissions.net/groupchat/LandingPage.aspx">Chat online</a>: Learn about UMW right on your laptop.
 Ask questions and talk online with current students, or choose a chat about our undergraduate business program, international studies, and other topics.</li>